nashville-software-school/bangazon-inc/book-1-orientation/chapters/INTERFACES_INTRO.md

 ## Zoological Zaniness

 Imagine a scenario in which you are writing an application in which you need to classify any animal species as ground-based, air-based, or water-based.
 Also consider that animal species can be any combination of those classifications.

+For example, a platypus is both ground and water.
+Most birds are both air and ground.
+Cats are ground only.
+Dolphins are water only.
+Seagulls are air, ground, and water (they can dive to amazing depths and are great swimmers).
+So many possible combinations of behavior in the animal kingdom!

+🐯 🦅 🐎 🦈 🙎🏾‍♀️ 🦉

 To make our code base as flexible as possible, we define the properties and behaviors of each classification (or description) into an interface.

 ```cs
 public interface IWalking